Social Media Policy

 - Promote or oppose any person campaigning for election to a political office

-- Post matter that DPW deems inappropriate for the site.
+- Post matters that DPW deems inappropriate for the site.

 Users may be temporarily or permanently restricted from accessing DPW’s social media platforms if they repeatedly and consistently violate this policy.
-Should the user wish to contest DPW’s action, the user must submit a written statement providing grounds for reinstatement to Public Works Email .
+Should the user wish to contest DPW’s action, the user must submit a written statement providing grounds for reinstatement via the Public Works Email Address by clicking here.
 (A statement that the user will abide by this policy in the future shall be sufficient, except in the case of users who have repeatedly been restricted.)
 DPW will respond to requests in a reasonably timely manner.

 Any content removed pursuant to this policy will be retained for one year.
-Users may contact DPW at Public Works Email or via the social media platform to report posts they believe to be in violation of this policy.
+You can contact Public Works via Email by clicking here or via the social media platform to report posts they believe to be in violation of this policy.

 Any information or material placed online, including advice and opinions, are the views and responsibility of those making the comments and do not represent the views of DPW.